ACNM is pleased to be working with the Centers for

 Disease Control (CDC) on an initiative to reach out to women of reproductive age to urge them to

-create and promote more online resources specifically for health care
+stop smoking.
+We have created several online resources specifically for health care

 professionals, including midwives.